dorssel/usbipd-win/WSL_USBIP.md

 The kernel can be found at: <https://github.com/microsoft/WSL2-Linux-Kernel>

-Clone the kernel repo, then checkout the branch/tag that matches your kernel version.
+Clone the kernel repo, then checkout the branch/tag that matches your kernel version; run `uname -r` to find the kernel version.

 ```bash
 git clone https://github.com/microsoft/WSL2-Linux-Kernel.git